snargul/reactscryptocurrency/README.md

-# Getting Started with Create React App
+# React Crypto Currency App

+This is a simple web application React project using CoinCap API in order to list, filter and display details of currencies.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependencies

+ - "@material-ui/core": "^4.11.3"
+ - "@devexpress/dx-react-chart": "^2.7.4"
+ - "@devexpress/dx-react-core": "^2.7.4"
+ - "d3-scale": "^3.2.3"
+ - "axios": "^0.21.1"
+ - "react-router-dom": "^5.2.0"
+ ## Features

+ Included:

+  - list actual price rates and exchange info of crypto currencies

+  - filter by currency name or symbol

+  - change exchange type as USD or EUR

+  - refresh button

+  - detail page for each currency

+  - 7-day plot graph on detail page

+  - React Router

+  Not-included:

+  - fancy styles

 ## Available Scripts

 In the project directory, you can run: